abkokocinska/Audio_Devices/README.md

 # Audio_Devices
-Here is a repository of code for simple audio devices I have made.
+Here is a repository of code for simple audio devices I have made within the scope of my nascent stage of understaning in respects to object oriented programming.

 Here, I will upload various files that exemplify my understanding of how to create the following devices utilizing object oriented programming principles, debugging and utimately, creating something simple albeit functional: